mrzhangboss/json2db/README.md

 Just Use `{"field": {":my comment": "real value"}}`, it can take the `my comment` to this `field`

-- Support Control the max_depth of your table
+- Support Control the `max_depth` of your json table

 PS: min is `0` which meaning it only one table for all json